natehouk/usc-fall-2005-programming-contest/README.md

 This repository is an archive of the C++ code used to solve **problem A** from the included problem set.

-Also included in the files is the testing data used for testing the implemented solution.
+Also included is the testing data used for verifying the implemented solution.

 More info about the Fall 2005 contest can be found [here](http://contest.usc.edu/index.php/Fall05/Home).
-The contest continues to this day and more info can be found on the project [USC Programming Contest](http://contest.usc.edu/index.php/Main/HomePage) website.
+The contest continues to this day and more info can be found on the [USC Programming Contest](http://contest.usc.edu/index.php/Main/HomePage) website.

 \*technically I tied for 1st place.